jsiraco/regex-tutorial/Tutorial.md

 ## Regex Components

 ### Anchors
-Anchors are a type of character that you can put into your Regular Expression that will denote something about the string or how the search pattern should be implemented.
+Anchors are a type of character that specify something about the string or how the search pattern should be implemented.
 For example, there are anchors that allow you to look for a match at the end of a string or line ``` $ ```, the beginning ``` ^ ```, and more.

 Anchors do not have to be in a specific place in regex, and can be used multiple times in the same expression.
 For example, you can wirte and expression like

 ### Quantifiers
+Quantifiers in regular expressions specify how many times a character, group of characters, or type of characters need to appear for there to be a match.

 ### Grouping Constructs